Chapter 2. The Telomere-to-Telomere Genome Project

 What Are They?

-Imagine each chromosome as having a “waist”—a pinched middle section.
-This is the centromere, and it’s made of highly repetitive DNA called satellite arrays.
-In humans, the most common type is alpha satellite DNA, where a short sequence (about 171 base pairs) repeats hundreds or thousands of times in a row.
+The centromere is the pinched middle section of each chromosome, made of highly repetitive DNA called satellite arrays.
+In humans, the most common type is alpha satellite DNA, where a short sequence (about 171 base pairs) repeats hundreds or thousands of times in tandem.

 Why Do We Need Them?